mrled/progfiguration/docs/src/user-reference/why-use-progfiguration.rst

 * It's fast to deploy.
   ``progfigsite deploy``
   will package up the site, copy it to the hosts you specify, and run it.
-  It's faster thn building a Pip package or running an Ansible role.
+  It's faster than building a Pip package or running an Ansible role.

 * It is deployable as a single file.
   Once you've written your configuration, build it with ``progfiguration build pyz``,